-and competitive and operations marketing, to rise through the ranks to land in her current responsibility for the end-to-end customer communications journey, from onboarding through engagement and the entire customer life cycle of Comcast's cable operations.
+Suzanne received a BA in marketing and finance from the University of Delaware.
+She joined Comcast in 1997 in a field marketing role and gained experience in many aspects of marketing, such as customer acquisition and competitive and operations marketing, to rise through the ranks to land in her current responsibility for the end-to-end customer communications journey, from onboarding through engagement and the entire customer life cycle of Comcast's cable operations.

-Suzanne's Info
+zanne's Info